IUPAC nomenclature of organic chemistry: Esters

-If the alkyl group is not attached at the end of the chain, the bond position to the ester group is infixed before "-yl": CH3CH2CH(CH3)OOCCH2CH3 may be called butan-2-yl propanoate or butan-2-yl propionate.
+If the alkyl group is not attached at the end of the chain, the bond position to the ester group is suffixed before "-yl": CH3CH2CH(CH3)OOCCH2CH3 may be called butan-2-yl propanoate or butan-2-yl propionate..
+The prefix form is "oxycarbonyl-" with the (R') group preceding.

 Acyl groups

-Acyl groups are named by stripping the -ic acid of the corresponding carboxylic acid and replacing it with -yl.
-For Example, CH3CO-R is called Ethanoyl-R.
+Acyl groups are named by stripping the "-ic acid" of the corresponding carboxylic acid and replacing it with "-yl."
+For example, CH3CO\sR is called ethanoyl-R.

 Acyl halides

 Simply add the name of the attached halide to the end of the acyl group.
 For example, CH3COCl is ethanoyl chloride.
+An alternate suffix is "-carbonyl halide" as opposed to "-oyl halide".
+The prefix form is "halocarbonyl-".